 Knitting 2019 Calendar

 The Knitting 2019 Calendar includes over 100 patterns, plus 12 interesting projects to create at your leisure.
 If you’re like me, you’ll enjoy perusing all the patterns and choosing the ones that resonate with you.
-The first few sheets of the calendar share some necessary information — Abbreviations, a detailed Index, Skill Level and Yarn Weight.
+The first few sheets of the calendar share some necessary information — Abbreviations, a detailed Index, Skill Level, and Yarn Weight.
 The index card is a great reference, it’s divided into categories so it’s easy to find a specific pattern whether is headbands, home decor or holiday items.
 The patterns are spread over two or three days, not daily.

 All the patterns are easy to make and share a photo so you can see the end results.
-The patterns are not necessarily seasonally specific, but the months are color coded.
-I knit all year round, so for me, it’s nature to see a sweater pattern in June.
+The patterns are not necessarily seasonally specific, but the months are color-coded.
+I knit all year round, so for me, it’s natural to see a sweater pattern in June.
 Some of the patterns are simple enough for a single page of instructions, others are printed on two or more pages.
 But, the image is shown on each page so you know at a glance they belong together.
-Some of the patterns include hats, headbands, mitts, blankets and lots of scarves.
+Some of the patterns include hats, headbands, mitts, blankets, and lots of scarves.
 I found many patterns that I’ll be making during 2019, so it’ll be a productive year.
 The calendar can be hung on the wall, or mounted on a desk.
 Available on Amazon.

 Crochet 2019 Calendar